iampato/Iampato/README.md

 Hi there :wave: I am Patrick, a Software Engineer (mobile)

-- 🌱 I’m currently experimenting on Android Jetpack Compose and Typescript
+- 🌱 I’m currently experimenting on Android Jetpack Compose and Swift
-- 💬 Ask me about Flutter
+- 💬 Ask me about Flutter & Typescript

 <!--
 **Iampato/Iampato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.